basnaly/cs50python/project/README.md

 Every user can register in the app, login and logout.
 It allows to user save his articles, search history and more.
 During user registration he must to choose his username and password.
 Password must have at least 8 characters and consists from lower and uppercase words, numbers and some symbols (the allowed symbols is described during registration).
 Also user must type password conformation.
-After registration finishes the app will add the new user to the sqlite3 database of users consists of user id, username and hash password of user.
+After registration finishes the app will add the new user to the sqlite3 database named articles.db of users consists of: user id, username and hash password of user.

-After user registered or logged in he can see greetin in the right upper corner.
-To do this, it get username from the database according to user id
+After user registered or logged in in the app he can see greeting in the right upper corner.
+To do this, it get username from the database according to user id.

+The app has 3 main fitures which can group
 In this app I can search articles by keyword or phrase, save them to my local account and get back to them whenever i want.
 You also have history of your searches that you can clean and rerun again.